ruippeixotog/scala-scraper/README.md

 for {
   headline <- browser.get("http://observador.pt") >?> element("h1 a")
   headlineDesc = browser.get(headline.attr("href")) >> text(".lead")
-} println("==" + headline.text + "==\n" + headlineDesc)
+} println("== " + headline.text + " ==\n" + headlineDesc)
 ```

-The next sections describe the full capabilities of the DSL, including the ability to parse content after extracting, validating the contents of a page and defining custom extractors or validators.
+In the next two sections the core classes used by this library are presented.
+They are followed by a description of the full capabilities of the DSL, including the ability to parse content after extracting, validating the contents of a page and defining custom extractors or validators.

+## Core Model

+The library represents HTML documents and their elements by [Document](https://github.com/ruippeixotog/scala-scraper/blob/master/src/main/scala/net/ruippeixotog/scalascraper/model/Document.scala) and [Element](https://github.com/ruippeixotog/scala-scraper/blob/master/src/main/scala/net/ruippeixotog/scalascraper/model/Element.scala) objects, simple interfaces containing several methods for retrieving information and navigating throughout the DOM.

+[Browser](https://github.com/ruippeixotog/scala-scraper/blob/master/src/main/scala/net/ruippeixotog/scalascraper/browser/Browser.scala) implementations are the entrypoints for obtaining `Document` instances.
+They implement most notably `get`, `post`, `parseFile` and `parseString` methods for retrieving documents from different sources.
+Depending on the browser used, `Document` and `Element` instances may have different semantics, mainly on their immutability guarantees.

+## Browsers

+The library currently provides two built-in implementations of `Browser`:

+* [JsoupBrowser](https://github.com/ruippeixotog/scala-scraper/blob/master/src/main/scala/net/ruippeixotog/scalascraper/browser/JsoupBrowser.scala) is backed by [jsoup](http://jsoup.org/), a Java HTML parser library. `JsoupBrowser` provides powerful and efficient document querying, but it doesn't run JavaScript in the pages.
+As such, it is limited to working strictly with the HTML send in the page source;
+* [HtmlUnitBrowser](https://github.com/ruippeixotog/scala-scraper/blob/master/src/main/scala/net/ruippeixotog/scalascraper/browser/HtmlUnitBrowser.scala) is based on [HtmlUnit](http://htmlunit.sourceforge.net), a GUI-less browser for Java programs. `HtmlUnitBrowser` simulates thoroughly a web browser, executing JavaScript code in the pages besides parsing and modelling its HTML content.
+It supports several compatibility modes, allowing it to emulate browsers such as Internet Explorer.

+Due to its speed and maturity, `JsoupBrowser` is the recommended browser to use when JavaScript execution is not needed.
+More information about each browser and its semantics can be obtained in each implementations' Scaladoc.

 ## Content Extraction